RvsB/react-movie-app/README.md

 ## Remarks

-The part with the usage of `React Router` in the `App` component was commented out because, there was some problem with React Router in my machine, I checked everything but there weren't any bugs either, will try to ake it work but for now, i had to go with conditional rendering of the router related components.
+1. The part with the usage of `React Router` in the `App` component was commented out because, there was some problem with React Router in my machine, I checked everything but there weren't any bugs either, will try to ake it work but for now, i had to go with conditional rendering of the router related components.

+2. All the backend code in in the `api` directory and all the frontend code is in the `client` directory.
+The backend part is still under developement.

 <!-- CONTACT -->